csasl/yoga_app/README.md

 As well, now only the App class is associated with the YogaSequence class and provides sequence functionality to other classes.

+Note: could not apply singleton pattern to YogaSequence directly, as private constructor prevented deserialization by Jackson.